enginBozkurt/self-driving_visualization_ROS/README.md

 #### run python script
 ```
 python visualize_for_lidar_img.py
---img_path /path/to/your images dir
+--img_path /path/to/your images dir/
---pt_path /path/to/your point cloud dir
+--pt_path /path/to/your point cloud dir/
---gt_path /path/to/your gt label
+--gt_path /path/to/your gt label/
---calib_path /path/to/your calib dir
+--calib_path /path/to/your calib dir/
 ```